URI Parser and Builder

 //);

 do just that.
-The method expect either a full URI as its single parameter or a relative URI following by
+The method expects either a full URI as its single parameter or a relative URI followed by

 a base URI which must be absolute, the URI will then be resolved using the base URI.